prasanjithlorensuhewa/Email_Client/README.md

 # Deliverables
 Command-line options available for :

- Markup : * Adding a new recipient
+* Adding a new recipient
 * Sending an email
 * Printing out all the names of recipients who have their birthday set to current date
 * Printing out details (subject and recipient) of all the emails sent on a date specified by user input
 * Printing out the number of recipient objects in the application

 # Knowledge Areas Needed for Project